compiler-explorer/compiler-explorer/docs/AddingAssemblyDocumentation.md

 ## 2. Create a tool for collecting the data

-Since we want to go through the automated route, we should write a script or a piece of code to automatically gather the data for us and store it in a nice format that CE expects.
-The output of the script should be a code generated .js file with a single exported function containing a gigantic switch for the instruction opcode.
+Since we want to go through the automated route, you should write a script or a piece of code to automatically gather the data for us and store it in a nice format that CE expects.
+The output of the script should be a generated .js file with a single exported function containing a gigantic switch for the instruction opcode.
 Examples of this generated file can be found in `/lib/handlers/asm-docs-amd64.js`.